aosabook/500lines/sampler/README.md

 sampler.
 On initialization, it takes functions to sample from the proposal distribution and to compute the log-PDF values for both the proposal and target distributions.

+TODO: discuss the design decision of having `RejectionSampler` take the functions, and then requiring users to instantiate it directly, rather than subclassing it and having users write write the functions as methods of the subclass.

+TODO: include discussion about using `import numpy as np` rather than `import numpy`.

 ### Working in "log-space"